idptools/metapredict/README.md

 ### Recent changes

 This section is a log of recent changes with metapredict.
 My hope is that as I change things, this section can help you figure out why a change was made and if it will break any of your current work flows.
 The first major changes were made for the 0.56 release, so tracking will start there.
 Reasons are not provided for bug fixes for because the reason can assumed to be fixing the bug...

+#### V2.5
+Changes:

+* Added the first multicore support to metapredict.
+Currently limited to metapredict-predict-disorder functionality.

 #### V2.4.2
 Changes: